fairtale5/Karmie/docs/core/architecture/database.md

     data: {                     // Tag-specific data
         name: string;           // Display name of the tag (original case preserved)
         description: string;    // Longer description of the tag's purpose
-        usr_key: ULID;          // Pure ULID of the user who created the tag
+        user_key: ULID;         // Pure ULID of the user who created the tag
         tag_key: ULID;          // Pure ULID of this tag
         time_periods: Array<{   // Time periods for vote decay multipliers
             months: number;     // Duration in months (1-999)